tdwg/bdq/tg2/_build_review/templates/bdqffdq/bdqffdq_landing-header.md

 ### 1.2 Audience (non-normative)

-This document is intended for technical users who need to understand or reference the BDQ Fittnes For Use Framework Ontology.
+This document is intended for technical users who need to understand or reference the BDQ Fitness For Use Framework Ontology.

 ### 1.3 Associated Documents (non-normative)